 An intermediary between natural gas liquids producers and retail customers in Canada and the United States, SGL balances a producer's need for predictable volumes and variable pricing with a retail customer's need for variable volumes and predictable pricing.
 It creates profits by maintaining a consistent supply for small and medium propane retailers throughout North America while effectively managing pricing relationships with producers in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, California, Kansas and Texas.
 It also optimizes storage, supply requirements, pipeline deliveries, railcar and truck transportation sales.

 SGL is based in Calgary, Alberta and also has an office in Salt-Lake City, Utah.
-It has 136 employees, none of whom are unionized.
+It has 141 employees, none of whom are unionized.

-SGL has access to a readily available supply of propane because of the substantial propane surplus in Canada and the US, and the well established relationships it has with its principal suppliers.
+SGL has access to a readily available supply of propane because of the substantial propane surplus in Canada and the US, and the well-established relationships it has with its principal suppliers.

-SGL buys its propane supply from about 76 propane producers and suppliers across Canada and the US, typically under multi-year contracts based on industry posted prices at the time of delivery.
+SGL buys its propane supply from about 89 propane producers and suppliers across Canada and the US, typically under multi-year contracts based on industry posted prices at the time of delivery.
 Some contracts allow monthly supply volumes to go up or down based on changing demand requirements.
-The current contracts end in 2024 to 2025.
+The current contracts end in 2025 to 2026.
 New supply contracts are negotiated in the ordinary course of business and typically range from a term of one to three years.

-Six companies supply an aggregate of 52% of its annual propane needs:
+Five companies supply an aggregate of approximately 55% of SGL's annual propane needs:

 - " Plains Midstream Canada ULC

 - " Pembina Infrastructure and Logistics LP

 - " Keyera Partnership

+- " PBF Holding Company LLC

 - " Chevron Products Company, a division of Chevron USA Inc.

-- " PBF Holding Company LLC

-- " Shell Trading Canada